You are here

 The HUBZone Maps incorrectly plotted my address.
 Can you fix the map?

 No mapping platform can accurately plot every address.
-If you believe the HUBZone Maps have located your office at the wrong place, you can email a detailed description of the error to Hubzone@sba.gov for additional assistance.
+If you believe the HUBZone Maps located the address at the wrong place, you can enter the coordinates (i.e., longitude and latitude) for that address in the map.
+Instructions for finding the coordinates are in the Geocoding Toolkit in the HUBZone map landing page.
+If you still need assistance, please email a detailed description of the issue (including address and map result) to Hubzone@sba.gov.

 My firm was declined because it did not respond to the request for clarification but I never received the email.
 What are my remedies?